Add a User Cloud Access Role

 Select Google Cloud IAM Roles to associate with this role.
 These allow console access for Google Cloud.

 Once the cloud access role is created, you can log in to a cloud provider console.
-For more information, see Loging in to a Cloud Provider Console with a Cloud Access Role.
+For more information, see Logging in to a Cloud Provider Console with a Cloud Access Role.